wherby/dora/docs/src/main/paradox/overview.md

 Is there any universal way to resolve this type of question and makes the implementation easy to use?

-Yes, just use the Doradilla library.
+Yes, just use the Dora library.

-## How the Doradilla library works?
+## How the Dora library works?

 Simple version:

-The Doradilla library use a queue to keep job requests and FSMActor will pull job request to process.
+The Dora library use a queue to keep job requests and FSMActor will pull job request to process.

 Is the same way as traditional way?

 Yes, but not, because the user will not aware of the library implementation.
 The example shows user call the job api.
-The Doradilla library will handle the travail work.
+The Dora library will handle the travail work.

 ## Quick start

-To use doradilla library to handle request see:
+To use dora library to handle request see:

 run job sync
 : @@snip [runjob.scala](/docs/src/main/scala/runjob.md)